PhD in Comparative Literature

 Students in the PhD Program must complete 12 graduate course credits at the 600-800 level (excluding dissertation credits), of which 6 must be in Comparative Literature.
 That is:

-- 21 credits in Comparative Literature, 6 of which must be at the 600 level or above
+- 21 credits or 7 courses in Comparative Literature; 6 of these courses (18 credits) must be at the 600 level or above

-- 6 credits in the literature of primary concentration
+- 6 credits or 2 courses in the literature/field of primary concentration

-- 6 credits in the literature of secondary concentration
+- 6 credits or 2 courses in the literature/field of secondary concentration

-- 3 credits in the literature of tertiary concentration (third language requirement)
+- 3 credits or 1 course in the literature/field of tertiary concentration (third language requirement)

 - 9 credits of electives, 6 of which must be at the 600 level or above